 - To make $1,000,000 in net income in a year

 - Or just to make it so their company is working for them and not them for their company.

-The fractional part comes in when you consider the fractional CFO services and fractional CFO rates.
+The fractional part comes in when you consider the fractional CFO services and virtual CFO rates.

 So, what do you actually get?